johnbillion/user-switching/readme.txt

 == Upgrade Notice ==

-= 0.6.3 =
-* Lithuanian, Polish and Slovak translations.

-= 0.6 =
+= 0.7 =
-* More intuitive redirecting after switching, a BuddyPress bugfix and some hooks added.
+* More intuitive redirecting after switching.
+Always show a 'Switch back' link in the footer when the admin toolbar isn't showing.

 == Changelog ==

+= 0.7 =
+* Always show a 'Switch back' link in the footer when the admin toolbar isn't showing.
+* More intuitive redirecting after switching.

 = 0.6.3 =
 * Lithuanian translation by Tommixoft.